Code-Institute-Submissions/milestone-project-98/README.md

 #### Typography

 - The three main fonts used throughout the website are Pacifico, Roboto and Lato.
+Pacifico is used in the cafe's logo, Roboto is used in the main headings, the jumbotron and navigation links, and Lato is used in the subheadings and paragraphs
-- Pacifico was used for the cafe's logo as the font is in a different style to the other fonts which makes the logo stand out whilst also still fitting in well with with the chosen style of the website.
+- Pacifico was chosen for the logo because it is in a different style to the other fonts which makes the logo stand out, whilst still fitting in well with with the style of the website.
-- Roboto is used for the main headings, the jumbotron and navigation links, and Lato is used for the subheadings and paragraphs.
-These fonts were chosen as they fit in well with the chosen style of the website.
+- Roboto and Lato were chosen as the main fonts used throughout the rest of the website as they express the style of the website.
 - Sans Serif is the fallback font which is used in the event that the specified font fails to import into the website correctly.

 ### Imagery